Everything we know about Teenage Mutant Ninja Turtles: Shredder's Revenge

 The Teenage Mutant Ninja Turtles are finally returning to video games with Teenage Mutant Ninja Turtles: Shredder’s Revenge.

 In the retro 16-bit era, Konami produced some classic arcade beat ‘em ups based on the franchise.
 The most famous and lauded of those is Turtles in Time.
-While the TMNT franchise has stayed relevant over the years with new TV shows, comics, and movies, more recent games like Out of the Shadows and PlatinumGames’ Mutants in Manhatten were lacking in quality.
+Unfortunately, while the TMNT franchise has stayed relevant with new TV shows, comics, and movies, more recent games like Out of the Shadows and PlatinumGames’ Mutants in Manhatten were lacking in quality.

 Thankfully, the next Teenage Mutant Ninja Turtles game looks like an enjoyable retro throwback from the developers who worked on the excellent Scott Pilgrim vs. The World game and the publisher behind Streets of Rage 4.

-Here’s everything we know about Teenage Mutant Ninja Turtles: Shredder’s Revenge following its announcement in March and appearance during a Nintendo Indie World showcase in April 2021
+Here’s everything we know about Teenage Mutant Ninja Turtles: Shredder’s Revenge following its announcement in Spring 2021 and an appearance at Gamescom Opening Night Live.

 Is there a TMNT: Shredder's Revenge trailer?

-There are two trailers, and they’re both outstanding.
+There are three trailers, and they’re all outstanding.

-While the trailer is mostly animated, we see the game in action at the end.
-The second trailer, which was shown off in April 2021 during the Nintendo’s Indie World showcase, is solely focused on gameplay.
+If you want even more TMNT, the second trailer was released in April 2021 during Nintendo’s Indie World showcase, is solely focused on showing off standard gameplay.
 You can check out that below:

 As of April 2021, Dotemu and Tribute Games have only confirmed that the game is coming to PC and Nintendo Switch.
 When Dotemu first announced Shredder’s Revenge in March, it had an even vaguer “PC and consoles” platform description, with a PR representative telling Inverse that specific platforms would be revealed in the future.

 During that April Nintendo presentation, it was confirmed for Switch.
-Still, we don’t know if it’s a console exclusive or will also come to PS4, PS5, Xbox One, Xbox Series X, Stadia, Luna, or mobile.
-We will update this post if that changes.
+So it seems like we should expect the game to be Switch-exclusive initially and hope that it comes to PS4, PS5, Xbox One, Xbox Series X, Stadia, Luna, or mobile in the future.
+We will update this post if any more ports are confirmed.

 What is the TMNT: Shredder's Revenge story?